About the Author

 Tools for Setting Goals

 A clear and precise goal is necessary when structuring a plan for transitioning.
-LifeMAP coaches often use visual aids such as visual schedules, photos, and timelines to help their clients identify which transition goals they want to achieve and foster independence.
+Coaches can use visual aids such as visual schedules, photos, and timelines to help their clients identify which transition goals they want to achieve and foster independence.
 Technology can also be very useful, and there are many apps available that can help to keep organized, reduce anxiety, assist in keeping schedules, support varied communication styles, and boost confidence.
 Whether it involves transitioning from childhood to adulthood or simply dealing with life’s everyday challenges, apps can be useful tools for anyone journeying from one stage of life to another.

 Another important factor to consider is determining how long a transition may take and setting realistic expectations.
 By forging a trusting relationship and encouraging clients to think through plans and options, coaches can encourage their clients to work towards realistic, attainable outcomes.